 I started my teaching career at St Andrew's Primary School in September 2016 and have worked in both Year 5 and Year 6.

-Upper key stage 2 has been a brilliant experience for me as a teacher over the past six years, and I am looking forward to another exciting year in Class 6a.
-I am the Literacy lead at St. Andrew's, and I will be continuing to mentor Mr Hartley through his second year as an Early Career Teacher and I look forward to guiding him through this year as a Year 5 teacher.
+Upper key stage 2 has been a brilliant experience for me as a teacher over the past seven years, and I am looking forward to another exciting year in Class 6a.
+I am the Literacy lead at St. Andrew's.

 Homework will be handed out on a weekly basis.
 Children will be sent home with weekly English, Maths and/or topic work.
 This will relate directly to what we have been learning in class or what we will be learning the following week.